tulip-control/omega/README.md

 - Facilities to simulate the resulting implementations with little and readable user code.
-See `omega.steps`.
+See `omega.steps` and the example `moore_moore`.

 - Code generation for the synthesized *symbolic* implementations.
   This code is correct-by-construction.
+See `omega.symbolic.codegen`.

+- *Minimal covering* with a symbolic algorithm to find a minimal cover, and to enumerate all minimal covers.
+Used to convert BDDs to *minimal* formulas.
+  See `omega.symbolic.cover` and `omega.symbolic.cover_enum`, and the
+  example `minimal_formula_from_bdd`.

 - [First-order][fol] [linear temporal logic][LTL] (LTL) with